jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/notebooks-01/02-creating-a-workspace.md

 oc rollout status deploymentconfig experiments
 ```

-The command will exit once the deployment has completed and the Jupyter Notebook workspace is ready to use.
+The initial deployment can take some time as the Jupyter Notebook image may need to be pulled down to the cluster.
+Also, the persistent volume will need to be populated, by copying the contents of the workspace from the image to the persistent volume.
+Depending on the class of persistent storage used by the cluster, how long this will take can vary.
+A subsequent restart of the Jupyter Notebook instance will be quicker, as the copying of contents only needs to be done once.

-Note that if it is the first deployment of a Jupyter Notebook to an OpenShift cluster, startup may be delayed.
-This is due to the Jupyter Notebook image needing to be pulled down to the cluster.
+Once the deployment has completed, the `oc rollout status` command will exit, and the Jupyter Notebook workspace will be ready to use.